Azure/terraform-azurerm-lz-vending/modules/networkwatcherrg/header.md

-# ALZ landing zone virtual network submodule
+# ALZ landing zone network watcher resource group submodule

 ## Overview

 Creates a NetworkWatcherRG resource group in the specified location and subscription.

+This can make subscription cancellation more likely to succeed as Terraform can delete the resource group before attempting to cancel the subscription.

 ## Notes